 Visit Harris Crab House to see its rich collection of vintage oyster cans from all over the peninsula, and from other locations.
 Patrons may see the crabs, oysters and clams offloaded from the workboats to the docks and enjoy watching the boat traffic go by as they dine.
 Hard Crabs are offered here year-round, as is a variety of other fresh seafood offerings.
 Public parking and restrooms are available. ( A ramp is available for those with mobility challenges).

 Next to Harris Crab House is the docking area at Harris Seafood.
 Take a walk along the dock and see the workboats and the Oyster Recovery Project in action.
 Partnering with the University of Maryland has allowed Harris Seafood to help restore the Bay’s oyster beds while promoting the seafood industry.
 Learn more about the history of the oysters in the bay through the narratives posted around this dock area.
-Ice cream is offered her during the boating season.

 Follow the walking path from Harris parking area, south to the Kent Narrows Bridge parking area.